 Persons diagnosed may struggle in sharing about their experiences in living with dementia to friends or family, leading to feelings of loneliness or isolation.

-Our weekly support groups for people with dementia provides participants an opportunity to:
+Our support groups for people with dementia provide participants with an opportunity to:

 - Share feelings and common experiences,

 - Exchange practical coping strategies and mutual support,

 All of our support groups are inclusive environments for people of different ethnicities, cultures or persons who identify as part of the 2SLGBTQ+ community.

 The persons with dementia support groups are meeting at the following dates and times:

 - Wednesday, September 13th to December 13th, from 10 – 11: 30 am

 Location: Alzheimer Society of Manitoba Boardroom, 10 – 120 Donald Street, Winnipeg, MB